rundeck/docs/docs/administration/runner/runner-installation/creating-runners.md

 context:
   application: rundeck
 ```
+* Change **`my-user-group-name`** in the above ACL policy to the name of the user group that needs to have these permissions.

 :::warning Error Without API Permissions
 If the user does not have the necessary API permissions, the following error will be displayed when attempting to create a Runner: